yuyatinnefeld/prometheus/exam/exam-mock.md

 - Which Prometheus exporter is recommended for monitoring network devices?
 - What is the purpose of a Prometheus metrics registry?
 - What is the purpose or definition of a Prometheus exporter?
+- In what scenarios would you use the Blackbox Exporter?

 ### Recording & Alerting & Dashboarding (18%)